Psalms 91 · Psalms · Updated April 25, 2026

 Interpretation and theological stakes

 From an Evangelical Protestant perspective, this passage is often interpreted as a literal promise of supernatural protection for believers who trust in God.
 The emphasis on specific assurances, such as deliverance from deadly diseases and protection from harm (91:3-7), supports the view that God intervenes directly in the lives of the faithful.
-Verses like 91:11, which speaks of angels guarding believers, are taken as evidence of God's active role in ensuring the safety of His people.
+Verses like 91:11, which describe angels guarding believers, are taken as evidence of God's active role in ensuring the safety of His people.
 This interpretation sees the psalm as a testament to the power of faith, with God offering tangible protection in response to trust and reliance on Him.

 In contrast, Rabbinic Judaism interprets the psalm as a metaphorical assurance of God's presence and protection for those who follow His commandments.
 Rather than focusing on literal supernatural intervention, this reading emphasizes a spiritual sense of security and peace that comes from living according to God's laws.
 The imagery of dwelling in God's "secret place" (91:1) is understood as a metaphor for living a life aligned with divine commandments.
-The protection promised is seen in the context of spiritual well-being and the enduring relationship between God and those who faithfully observe His teachings.
+The protection promised is seen in terms of spiritual well-being and the enduring relationship between God and those who faithfully observe His teachings.

 Continue reading with a Scholar plan